This study guide reveals the name of Yahweh in the New Testament. It also includes key highlights regarding “the Lord” from previous posts.

 Hebrews 10:12-13 states that the Messiah sits at the right hand of God, waiting until his enemies are made his footstool.

-The Messiah, who is God, could not sit at the right hand of God – unless there are two Gods.
+The Messiah, who is God, could not sit at the right hand of God – unless there are two gods.
 Rather, the Messiah is the right hand or power of God.

-- According to 1 Corinthians 15, our Messiah will reign until God has put all enemies under His feet.
+- According to 1 Corinthians 15:25, our Messiah will reign until God has put all enemies under His feet.
 And then, once all things are subjected to Him, He will become subject to the Father, delivering the kingdom to God.

 - This premise is both impossible and contradictory.
 The Messiah, who is God the Father, cannot deliver the kingdom over which He reigns to God the Father (John 14:7-9; Isaiah 9:6).